mdang/how-to-teach-programming/README.md

 One way to build a programming lesson is by writing the program you want learners to finish with, and removing the most complex part and making it the final exercise.
 Remove other pieces as formative assessments and with anything remaining make it starter code.

+> Modifying existing code instead of writing new code doesn't just give them structure, it's also more realistic.

 ### Learning Objectives

 A good learning objective has a *measureable* or *verifiable verb* that states what the learner will do, and specifies the *criteria for acceptable performance*.